 skills learned including self-reflection, active listening, empathy, using micro-affirmations and problem solving from different viewpoints

 Tier 1: In pairs, using Zoom and assigned prompts, you will engage across differences and find solidarity among your commonalities with someone different than you.
 Six meetings in total.
 Four of those are with your pair during an agreed upon time.
-Program operates between October 5 (opening session at 12noon) and November 16 (time to TBD).
+Program operates between March 8 (opening session at 12noon) and April 14.
 Faculty and staff only.
-Applications due September 25.
+Applications due February 26.

 Tier 2: In a 15 person group, join a group of faculty, staff and students for the intentional practice of dialoguing across difference of identity, experience and opinion over a 5-week period.
 Each cohort's topic will be informed by a kind of media to guide conversation.
-Program operates between September 18 and October 16.
+Program operates between February 22 and March 26.
 Time fo each cohort TBD.
-This semester is a pilot experiment for future consideration.
 Open to students, staff and faculty.
-Applications due September 4.
+Applications due by February 12.